sathvikb007/Image-Clustering-with-Autoencoders/README.md

 # Image-Clustering-with-Autoencoders

-An autoencoderis a neural network that is trained to attempt to copy its input to its output.
+An autoencoder is a neural network that is trained to attempt to copy its input to its output.
 Internally, it has a hidden layer that describes a code used torepresent the input.
 The network may be viewed as consisting of two parts: an encoder function h=f(x) and a decoder that produces a reconstruction r=g(h).
 If an autoencoder succeeds in simply learning to set g(f(x)) =x everywhere, then it is not especially useful.
 Instead, it is designed to learn useful properties of the dataset.

 Application : Image clustering
   Image clustering involves the process of mapping an archive image into a cluster such that